bjrdev/RemoveActivityCard/README.md

 ## 📦 Installation

 1. Download or copy the theme file.
-2. Place it in your BetterDiscord plugins folder:
+2. Place it in your BetterDiscord themes folder:
 ```
 %appdata%/BetterDiscord/themes
 ```